Table of contents

 Pagination makes it possible to return a reasonable amount of data at a time to end consumers.

-Here is another article for you 😊 "What is race condition?"
+Here is another article you might like 😊 "What Is Pixel Tracking?"